theQRL/docs.theqrl.org/_docs/mining/mac.md

 Before we create our new wallet there are a few things to know about.

 *   The default location for the wallet and the chain is ~/.qrl unless you specify it on the command line.
-Make sure this location has some room for the chain to grow.
+* Make sure this location has some room for the chain to grow.
-*   If you installed with pip3 install -U qrl you will use the qrl command.
-*   If you installed from source via GitHub you will be invoking the ~/QRL/start_qrl.py and the ~/QRL/qrl/cli.py commands.

 ### Create New Wallet